Kismet (1920 film)

 Kismet is an American silent film version of the 1911 play Kismet by Edward Knoblock, starring Otis Skinner and Elinor Fair, and directed by Louis J. Gasnier.

 Skinner's daughter, author Cornelia Otis Skinner, plays a small role.
 This version was released by Robertson-Cole Distributing Company, and was released on VHS by Grapevine Video.
 In New England the distribution of the film was handled by Joseph P. Kennedy who organized a successful premiere in Boston.

 Skinner filmed the play again in a 1930 talkie.
-This film is lost but its Vitaphone soundtrack survives.
+The 1930 version is considered lost but its Vitaphone soundtrack survives.